-Proposal (Attachment 1 & 1a)
+Proposal (Attachment 1)

-The applicant is proposing to amend the Zoning By-law to permit residential, park and open space uses.
+The application is proposing to amend the Zoning By-law to permit residential, park and open space uses.
 In addition, the applicant has submitted an application for a Draft Plan of Subdivision to create the proposed lots and blocks.
-The creation of the future single-detached lots in the residential reserve blocks can be facilitated through the part lot control process.
-The future high-density block will be facilitated through a site plan and possibly a condominium application(s).
+The creation of the townhouse units can be facilitated through the part lot control process.
+The creation of the future single detached lots in the residential reserve blocks can also be facilitated through the part lot control process.
 Details of the proposal are as follows: